Explicit Deformations of Algebras

 \subsection*{Mandatory output format}

-Submit a Python/SymPy snippet that defines the polynomial ring variables and the ideal generators.
+Write a Python file using SymPy that defines the polynomial ring variables and the ideal generators.

 \begin{itemize}